 I have dedicated my ministerial competencies and graduate theology degree to provide spiritual (not religious) counseling to survivors of abuse and their families.
 I have worked closely with The Survivors Network of Those Abused by Priests since 2002, serving on their board of directors and as a local SNAP representative here in the Seattle area.

 The following essays provide useful information to the reader as well as a documentation of my thought processes and decisions that have moved me away from institutional religion to helping individuals build their relationship with themselves, with others and with God through Personal Spirituality.

 The essay "Sexual Politics in the Priesthood" has been very well received over the years as an inside view of double lives in the priesthood and the corruption that drove me and 110,000 other priests out of the institutional Roman Catholic priesthood in the last 40 years.
-For more insight into the troubled clerical/religious culture we fled for the wholesomeness of marriage, I suggest you view the recently released film SPOTLIGHT.
+For more insight into the troubled clerical/religious culture we fled for the wholesomeness of married life, I suggest you view the recently released film SPOTLIGHT.

 39 Popes Were Married!

 Information from this essay was used in Deborah Norville's July 7th, 2004 MSNBC special "Celibacy",

 and HBO's "America Undercover: Celibacy" by Anthony Thomas which aired on June 28, 2004.